 -

-Afternoon: Field session focused on applying terrain management strategies and practicing group travel.
+Field session: focus on applying terrain management strategies, navigating avalanche terrain in unideal conditions and practicing group travel.

 Skill Level: Intermediate - AST 1 or equivalent experience is required.